stiang/textmood/README.md

                                      files will be loaded if this option is used.

 OPTIONAL options:
+    -o, --normalize-output           Return 1 (positive), -1 (negative) or 0 (neutral) instead of the actual score.
+See also --min and --max.

+    -s, --normalize-score            Tries to normalize the score to an integer between +/- 100 according to the number of tokens that were scored, making it more feasible to compare scores for texts of different length

+    -i, --min-threshold FLOAT        Scores lower than this are considered negative when using --normalize-output (default 0.5).
+Note that the threshold is compared to the normalized score, if applicable

+    -x, --max-threshold FLOAT        Scores higher than this are considered positive when using --normalize-output (default 0.5).
+Note that the threshold is compared to the normalized score, if applicable

-        --start-ngram INTEGER        The lowest word N-gram number to split the text into (default 1).
+    -b, --start-ngram INTEGER        The lowest word N-gram number to split the text into (default 1).
 Note that this only makes sense if the sentiment file has tokens of similar N-gram length

-        --end-ngram INTEGER          The highest word N-gram number to to split the text into (default 1).
+    -e, --end-ngram INTEGER          The highest word N-gram number to to split the text into (default 1).
 Note that this only makes sense if the sentiment file has tokens of similar N-gram length

-    -n, --normalize-output           Return 1 (positive), -1 (negative) or 0 (neutral) instead of the actual score.
-See also --min and --max.

-        --normalize-score            Return 1 (positive), -1 (negative) or 0 (neutral)
-                                     instead of the actual score.
-See also --min and --max.

-        --min-threshold FLOAT        Scores lower than this are considered negative when using --normalize (default -0.5)

-        --max-threshold FLOAT        Scores higher than this are considered positive when using --normalize (default 0.5)

-    -s, --skip-symbols               Do not include symbols file (emoticons etc.).
+    -k, --skip-symbols               Do not include symbols file (emoticons etc.).
 Only applies when using -l/--language.

     -d, --debug                      Prints out the score for each token in the provided text or 'nil' if the token was not found in the sentiment file